nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Fully integrated tools that cover all aspects of your development process (business design and software and system design) are hard to find.
 Even in the OSS world.
 Many good architecture tools, like Arch for creating architecture designs are still usable and should be used.
 A good overview for general open architecture tools can be found here https://nocomplexity.com/architecture-playbook/.

-Within the machine learning domain the de facto development tool is ‘The Jupyter Notebook’.
+Within the machine learning domain the de-facto development tool to use is ‘The Jupyter Notebook’.
 The Jupyter notebook is an web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-A Jupyter notebook is perfect for various development steps needed for machine learning suchs as data cleaning and transformation, numerical simulation, statistical modeling, data visualization and testing/tuning machine learning models.
+A Jupyter notebook is perfect for various development steps needed for machine learning suchs as data cleaning and transformation, numerical simulation, statistical modelling, data visualization and testing/tuning machine learning models.
 More information on the Jupyter notebook can be found here https://jupyter.org/ .

 But do not fall in love with a tool too soon.
 You should be confronted with the problem first, before you can evaluate what tool makes your work more easy for you.

-ML Frameworks
+Machine learning Frameworks
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Machine Learning frameworks offer software building blocks for designing, training and validating your machine learning model.
 Most of the time you will only be confronted with your machine learning framework using a high level programming interface.
 All major FOSS machine learning frameworks offer APIs for all major programming languages.
 Almost all ‘black magic’  needed for creating machine learning application is hidden in a various software libraries that make a machine learning framework.